Armed Forces Bowl

 The Armed Forces Bowl, formerly the Fort Worth Bowl from 2003 to 2005, is an annual postseason college football bowl game.
 First played in 2003, the game is normally held at the 45,000-seat Amon G. Carter Stadium on the campus of Texas Christian University in Fort Worth, Texas.
 The 2010 and 2011 editions were instead played at Gerald J. Ford Stadium in University Park, Texas, when Amon G. Carter Stadium underwent a reconstruction project.
-The game features teams from a variety of collegiate football conferences; in addition, the independent United States Military Academy (Army) is also eligible to participate.
-Since 2014, the game has been sponsored by Lockheed Martin and officially known as the Lockheed Martin Armed Forces Bowl.
+Since 2014, the game has been sponsored by Lockheed Martin and is officially known as the Lockheed Martin Armed Forces Bowl.
 Previous sponsors include Bell Helicopter (2006–2013) and PlainsCapital Bank (2003–2004).

 The contest is one of 14 bowls produced by ESPN Events (previously ESPN Regional Television) and has been televised annually on ESPN since its inception.
 Armed Forces Insurance is the official Insurance Partner of the Armed Forces Bowl and has sponsored the Great American Patriot Award, presented at halftime at the bowl, since 2006.

 History

 The bowl was first played in December 2003, featuring two ranked teams, No. 18 Boise State and No. 19 TCU.
 It was the only edition to include a ranked team (per the AP Poll) until No. 22 Army played in December 2018.

 In 2010 and 2011 when Amon G. Carter Stadium underwent a reconstruction project, the bowl was moved to Gerald J. Ford Stadium in nearby University Park, Texas.

-Through the December 2018 playing, one of the three FBS-playing service academies (Army, Navy, and Air Force) has appeared in the game ten times.
-Contractual tie-ins with the American Athletic Conference (home of Navy), the Mountain West Conference (home of Air Force) and independent Army assures that one of those schools could appear in the game every year, if bowl-eligible and not already committed to another bowl.
+Through the December 2024 playing, one of the three FBS-playing service academies (Army, Navy, and Air Force) has appeared in the game 14 times.
+Contractual tie-ins with the American Conference (home of Army and Navy) and the Mountain West Conference (home of Air Force) assures that one of those schools could appear in the game every year, if bowl-eligible and not already committed to another bowl.

 The 2018 game, between Army and Houston, was the first sellout in the bowl's 16-year history.